Fault-tolerant Quantum Error Correction Using a Linear Array of Emitters

 Repeating this procedure, we can obtain the cluster state associated with the quasi-subgraph $G[|V_1|_1,|V_2|_2]'$.
 We can then apply $Z_{Q_1, |V_1|_1}$ and $Z_{Q_2, |V_2|_2}$ to disentangle the ancilla qubits from the data qubits, obtaining $\ket{\psi_{G}}$.

 An extension of this method to the multi-emitter case is straightforward.
-Provided that each vertex in each subgraph is connected to at most one vertex in another subgraph, the exact same procedure works.
+Provided that each vertex in each subgraph is connected to at most one vertex in other subgraphs, the exact same procedure works.
+This means that a vertex connected to multiple vertices residing in distinct subgraphs is not allowed.
+Then, one can determine the appropriate numbering of data qubits for constructing the corresponding cluster state.
 Generalization of our approach to the one that does not require the connectivity constraint is left as a future work.